-Live a good life – with your family beside you
+Live a good life – with your family near

 Life is good in Sweden.
 In addition to a career where you’re encouraged to develop as an individual, comprehensive social benefits mean you don’t have to worry about the cost of healthcare, childcare or your children’s education.
 State subsidies make these and other aspects of life affordable, and many benefits are free of charge.
 Eighteen months of paid parental leave are offered per child, with job security when you return to work, and sick leave benefit means that you can focus on your health when you need to.

 These family-focused policies extend to migration regulations; when you apply for a work permit, you can also apply for residence permits for your spouse (including common-law and registered partners) and children under 21.
 Your family members can start to work or study right away when you get to Sweden.